 Close Command Prompt and restart your computer for the changes to take effect.

-To re-enable Driver Signature Enforcement, repeat the steps by changing the first command to "bcdedit -set loadoptions ENABLE_INTEGRITY_CHECKS", and the second command to "bcdedit -set TESTSIGNING OFF".
+To re-enable Driver Signature Enforcement, repeat the steps by changing the first command to "bcdedit -set loadoptions ENABLE_INTEGRITY_CHECKS" and the second command to "bcdedit -set TESTSIGNING OFF."
 After completing these steps, restart your computer for the changes to take effect.

 Disable Driver Signature Enforcement Feature Using Automatic Repair

-Automatic Repair is an built-in troubleshooter, which should help to fix the most common computer issues.
+Automatic Repair is a built-in troubleshooter, which should help to fix the most common computer issues.
 It is a system recovery tool that automates common diagnostic and repair tasks of unbootable Windows 10 installations.
-In this case, we are will use the Startup Settings option to disable the Driver Signature Enforcement Feature.
+In this case, we will use the Startup Settings option to disable the Driver Signature Enforcement Feature.

 Bear in mind that this method disables Driver Signature Enforcement temporarily - it will be re-enabled the next time you start Windows.
-To temporarily disable Driver Signature Enforcement, click the Power button and then click "Restart" while holding the Shift key.
+To temporarily disable Driver Signature Enforcement, click the Power button and click "Restart" while holding the Shift key.
 This will restart your computer and open the Automatic Repair screen.